matthewtolman/matthewtolman.com/data/matthew-tolman/articles/separate-sql-from-code-with-files-initial-thoughts.md

 was enough continuous flux to make the friction of query changes very painful.

 While not every organization which does implement this method will encounter these issues, it is important to look out for shortcuts like this and to understand *why* they are happening.
 It's not because the developers are bad at their job, it's because the system they are in was set up to encourage the "bad practices" (high friction combined with frequent exposure to that friction).

+Still, teams that already have a database migration system will find this system pretty straightforward to implement.

 ## SQL as files